Lees (fermentation): Other uses

 Kombucha can also be brewed sur lie.

+Lees can also be distilled to produce Hefebrand, or "lees spirit", an alcoholic beverage containing a minimum of 38% alcohol by volume.

 Light lees protocol

 In a process in which yeast is added to wine that has completed primary fermentation, this secondary yeast addition typically remains in the wine from 2–8 weeks, depending on the winemaker's goals.
 The yeast is stirred (bâtonage) frequently, and racked when the protocol is complete.
 Also known as secondary autolysis, a light lees protocol releases additional mannoproteins and polysaccharides that can influence the flavour, tannins, and acidity of the wine.